Sub-floor area showing shifted brick piers causing uneven flooring

 What are the symptoms of sinking floor piers?

 Your floors tell you when something is wrong.
-These are the most common signs of sinking piers.
+These are the most common signs of sinking floor piers.

 Floor-level view showing visible slope between timber floor and skirting board